The University Club

-This year (2021) we offered Penn State the opportunity to purchase back the land and property.
-We decided to take this action, in a nearly unanimous vote by our members, due to a confluence of forces besetting our club.
-The demographic diversity of the evolving student population which communicates largely electronically, the flood of available student housing options in State College, the economic toll of the Covid-19 pandemic, and the aging of our club members have presented us with a need to downsize our requirements for physical space as well our operational model.
+In 2021, we offered Penn State the opportunity to purchase back the land and property.
+We decided to take this action, in a nearly unanimous vote by our members, due to a confluence of economic forces besetting our club.
+The demographic diversity of the evolving student population, the flood of new student housing options in State College, the economic toll of the Covid-19 pandemic, and the aging of our club members have presented us with a need to downsize our requirements for physical space as well our operational model.

-Our group, consisting primarily of 50- to 80-year-olds, enjoys dining, conversation and light music.
-We are currently looking for a new home to continue our long history of sociality.
+Our current members consisting primarily of 50- to 80-year-olds, enjoys dining, conversation and light music.
+We are currently making news plans to continue our long history of sociality in new venues and with community partners.

 Founded in 1908 as a social club for the Penn State faculty, membership in the University Club on West College Avenue remained exclusively male through World War Il.
 Despite economic challenges and changing customs, the club continued as an important part of Penn State's social picture.